ALGHANI3/K-CAFE/README.md

     // Create a new table row
     const newRow = tableBody.insertRow();

+    // Store entry data in the row itself for easy access when removing newRow.dataset.entryType = entryType;
+    newRow.dataset.total = total;

     // Create and populate the table cells const entryTypeCell = newRow.insertCell();